learn-co-curriculum/js-object-oriented-this-walkthrough-readme/README.md

 	greet: function() {
 		// this == person
 		const otherFunction = () => {
-			// this == window
+			// this == person still, due to the arrow function return this;
-			return this;
 		};

-		// otherFunction is invoked, returning the functions value of `this`, which is window return otherFunction();
+		// otherFunction is invoked, returning the functions value of `this`, which is person return otherFunction();
 	}
 };